percona/pmm-doc/docs/pmm-admin/security/data_encryption.md

 To set up a custom keys, configure the `PMM_ENCRYPTION_KEY_PATH` environment variable to point to your custom key file.

-    !!! caution alert alert-warning "Important"
+!!! hint alert alert-success "Important"
     Make sure to set this configuration  **before** any data encryption occurs—specifically, either before upgrading to PMM 3 or before the initial startup of a new PMM 3.x container.

 ### Key management requirements